GhaliAmir/ML_Sentiment_Analysis/README.md

 math

 ### Folders

-BertModel: This folder contains our already trained bert model . cleaned_datasets : This folder contains the pickle files of the cleaned training and test datasets datasets : This folder contains the text files containing the tweets Deep_Learning_Models : This folder contains our best deep learning model dictionnaries : This folder contains dictionnaries for slang translation and spelling correction downloaded from internet ** http://people.eng.unimelb.edu.au/tbaldwin/etc/emnlp2012-lexnorm.tgz (dict1) ** http://luululu.com/tweet/typo-corpus-r1.txt (dict2) embeddings : This folder contains 2 sub-folders :
+BertModel: This folder contains our already trained bert model.

+cleaned_datasets : This folder contains the pickle files of the cleaned training and test datasets

+datasets : This folder contains the text files containing the tweets

+Deep_Learning_Models : This folder contains our best deep learning model

+dictionnaries : This folder contains dictionnaries for slang translation and spelling correction downloaded from internet

+** http://people.eng.unimelb.edu.au/tbaldwin/etc/emnlp2012-lexnorm.tgz (dict1)

+** http://luululu.com/tweet/typo-corpus-r1.txt (dict2)

+embeddings: This folder contains 2 sub-folders:

 ->my_embedding

-->pretrained_embeddings : contains the pickle file of the glove embeddings downloaded from Stanford with 200 dimension only pos_neg_words : This folder contains two text files for positive-words and negative words ( downloeaded from the internet ) submission :  contains our submitted csv , the best ones are outside this folder
+->pretrained_embeddings: contains the pickle file of the glove embeddings downloaded from Stanford with 200 dimension only

+pos_neg_words: This folder contains two text files for positive-words and negative words (downloeaded from the internet)

+submission:  contains the submitted csv

 ### Code and notebooks

-helper.py: This script contains methods to read , process the data , create dictionnaries and create the submissions csv paths.py: It contains only the paths used in our code used almost everywhere create_emebedding.py: It creates a word embedding using either stanford pretrained files ( specify the dimension ) or by constructing our own glove using the glove solution file tweet_vectors.py : It created the embedding of the tweets and their sequences for deeplearning run.py : Script to create the csv for our best model by calling run_dl_model()
+helper.py: This script contains methods to read , process the data , create dictionnaries and create the submissions csv

+paths.py: It contains only the paths used in our code used almost everywhere

+create_emebedding.py: It creates a word embedding using either stanford pretrained files ( specify the dimension ) or by constructing our own glove using the glove solution file

+tweet_vectors.py : It created the embedding of the tweets and their sequences for deeplearning

+run.py : Script to create the csv for our best model by calling run_dl_model()